DanielRosasPerez/Web_Scraping_to_Twitter/README.md

 # Web_Scraping_to_Twitter
-Hi, in this repo I have made a web crawler to scrape some articles on twitter :)
+Hi, in this repo I have made a web crawler to scrape some tweets.
+I just decided to obtain the "Name" and the "Description". :)